Tim Downie: Film

 Downie's first professional film role was in 2002's mystery thriller Dead Man's Dream, from directors Abner Pastoll and Kamma Pastoll.
 Two years later he would star in director Emory Ruegg's short film Swiss Passport, which was created for the Straight 8 Competition at 2004's Soho Rushes Film Festival.
 That same year he would appear in the drama Shooting Shona opposite Samantha Béart.
 In 2008, Downie would once again work with director Abner Pastoll on his short film Homicide: Division B, a dramatic comedy about the British police, before starring in the direct-to-video horror film The Gatekeeper.

 In 2010, Downie appeared as H.G.
 Wells in the short film A Great Mistake, which screened at Cannes Film Festival's Short Film Corner and the Shanghai International Film Festival.
 That same year he would feature as the Duke of Gloucester in the Academy Award winning film The King's Speech.
 The next year he portrayed Danny in Michael Tchoubouroff's dramatic comedy Diagnosis Superstar.
 He would go on, in 2012, to feature in the musical Les Misérables, opposite Eddie Redmayne and Aaron Tveit.
 Two years later Downie would appear as explorer Montgomery Clyde in the family film Paddington, which was based upon author Michael Bond's series of children's books.

 2017 Downie appeared in three feature films.
 First was the Netflix original War Machine, a film which was inspired by US Army General Stanley McChrystal, opposite Brad Pitt.
 Second was a cameo in director Michael Bay's Transformers: The Last Knight, the fifth installment in the Transformers franchise.
 He would finish the year with Vertical Entertainment's hostage thriller 6 Days, which chronicled the siege of the Iranian Embassy in London by militants.
 The next year he would feature in independent film The Mercy, the true story of Donald Crowhurst (Colin Firth), an amateur sailor who participated in the Sunday Times Golden Globe Race in 1968.
 He would go on to a supporting role in the comedy I Love My Mum, from Spanish writer and director Albert Sciamma.

-It was announced in 2018 that Downiehad been cast in Citrus Film's Horrible Histories: The Movie - Rotten Romans, an adaptation of the best-selling children's historical comedy books from Scholastic.
-The film is scheduled to be released to UK and Irish theatres in July 2019 and US theatres in November.
+It was announced in 2018 that Downie had been cast in Citrus Film's Horrible Histories: The Movie - Rotten Romans, an adaptation of the best-selling children's historical comedy books from Scholastic.
+The film was scheduled to be released to UK and Irish theatres in July 2019 and US theatres in November.
+He will play Philip in the upcoming Shakespeare-based film All That Glitters.